infopark/scrivito_jr_form_widget/README.md

 You can use this to create a message for the user.

-Using more than one Page with your just relate and activities should be seperated.
+Using more than one Page with your crm and activities should be seperated.
 You can add a hook with your separation strategy.
 Simply add the method `self.crm_activity_filter` to your obj.rb.

     def self.crm_activity_filter
       Crm::Type.all.select { |a| a.id.starts_with? 'page-' }